stiglers-eponym/BeamerPresenter/INSTALL.md

 MinGW-w64 can be obtained in different ways.
 I have only tested MSYS2 using the native C runtime in Windows.

 1. Install [MSYS2](https://www.msys2.org).
 After the installation, a terminal for the UCRT64 environment should launch.
 All commands mentioned in the following should be entered in this terminal.
 Run `pacman -Syu` directly after the installation.
-2. Download the recipe file [packaging/PKGBUILD\_MSYS2\_git](packaging/PKGBUILD_MSYS2_git).
+2. Download the recipe file [packaging/PKGBUILD\_MSYS2](packaging/PKGBUILD_MSYS2).
 This file contains the instructions to build BeamerPresenter.
 Place this file in the build directory (e.g. an empty directory) and enter this directory in the terminal.
-3. Install the basic build tools (`pacman -S base-devel mingw-w64-ucrt-x86_64-gcc`).
+3. Install the basic build tools: `pacman -S base-devel mingw-w64-ucrt-x86_64-gcc`
-4. Build using the command `MINGW_ARCH=ucrt64 makepkg-mingw -sp PKGBUILD_MSYS2_git`.
-By default, this uses Poppler as PDF engine.
-You can use MuPDF instead with the command `MINGW_ARCH=ucrt64 _use_poppler=OFF _use_mupdf=ON makepkg-mingw -sip PKGBUILD_MSYS2_git`.
-This should automatically install other dependencies and in the end install the package.
+4. Build using the command `MINGW_ARCH=ucrt64 makepkg-mingw -sip PKGBUILD_MSYS2`.
+By default, this uses MuPDF as PDF engine.
+You can use Poppler instead with the command `MINGW_ARCH=ucrt64 _use_poppler=ON _use_mupdf=OFF makepkg-mingw -sip PKGBUILD_MSYS2`.
+This should automatically install dependencies and eventually install the package.
 5. Test the installation: run `beamerpresenter` in the terminal.

 ### Microsoft Visual Studio
 It is possible to compile BeamerPresenter on Windows using Microsoft Visual Studio and QtCreator, but this requires some manual configuration.
 The following options have been tested (but are not regularly tested):
-* Qt 6.5.1 and QtPDF → very limited features
+* Qt 6.5.1 and Qt PDF → very limited features
 * Qt 6.5.1 and MuPDF 1.20.3 → you need to build MuPDF first

 #### Building
 This roughly describes how I have built BeamerPresenter.
 1. Install Qt
     * [download](https://www.qt.io/download-qt-installer) and install Qt
-    * required components are the basic installation, the multimedia module (QtMultimedia) and possibly QtPDF.
+    * required components are the basic installation, the multimedia module (QtMultimedia) and possibly Qt PDF.
-    * compatible Qt versions are ≥5.9 for Qt 5 and ≥6.2 for Qt 6 (when using QtPDF: ≥5.10 or ≥6.3)
+    * compatible Qt versions are ≥5.9 for Qt 5 and ≥6.2 for Qt 6 (when using Qt PDF: ≥5.10 or ≥6.3)
 2. Only when using MuPDF: Build MuPDF
     * [download the MuPDF source code](https://www.mupdf.com/releases/index.html).
 Versions 1.20.3 and 1.19.1 worked, but for 1.22.1 and 1.21.1 I got a linker error.
     * build libmupdf with MSVC.
 The MuPDF source code includes a file `platform/win32/mupdf.sln` which allows you to build libmupdf with MSVC